SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-java.html.md

 -   Connect with the Cumulocity via MQTT protocol
 -   Create a new device with ``My MQTT device`` name and ``c8y_MQTTDevice`` type
 -   Update device hardware information by putting ``S123456789`` serial, ``MQTT test model`` model and ``Rev0.1`` revision
--   Subscribe to the static operation templates for the device and print all received operations to the console
+-   Subscribe to the static operation templates for the device, print all received operations to the console and in case of ``c8y_Restart`` operation simulate device restart
 -   Create new thread which sends temperature measurement every 3 seconds

 Note that subscription is established after device creation, otherwise if there is no device for a given ``clientId`` server will not accept it.